ma-shamshiri/Human-Activity-Recognition/README.md

     <li><b>Topological feature extraction</b></li>
   </ol>

-All these three approaches used windowing technique to segment the raw time series and extract features from each segment. <br> <br>
+All these three approaches used windowing technique to segment the raw time series and extract features from each segment.

 <!-- PRE-PROCESSED DATA -->
 <h2 id="preprocessed-data"> :diamond_shape_with_a_dot_inside: Pre-processed data</h2>